-If you’re an ecommerce business or selling any sort of products to consumers, you’ve likely come across product recommenders.
+If you’re an ecommerce business or selling any sort of products to consumers, you’ve likely come across product recommendation systems.
 Anyone making a purchase from bigger online brands like Amazon or NetFlix has likely been recommended books to buy or videos to watch.
 Indeed, many marketers and sales consultants have written about the effectiveness of product recommenders increasing sales.

 What do product recommenders do?

-The problem solved by product recommenders is simple to state, but difficult to do: take all your customers’ past behaviors and find which products they are likely to buy next.
+The problem solved by product recommenders is simple to state but difficult to do: take all your customers’ past behaviors and find which products they are likely to buy next.
 Such recommendations solve two problems:

 - Lead lists for outbound campaigns.
 Similarly, if you are a company with a large number of customers, choosing which to contact or e-mail can be a costly decision.
 Product recommenders let you rank which customers are likely to buy a certain product, so you can target your sales efforts more effectively.